What Happens When You Don’t Have a Maintenance Plan

 If you’re only reacting to breakdowns, you’re setting yourself up for higher costs, unplanned downtime and unnecessary headaches.

-3. Emergency repairs kick in → Costs soar due to urgent fixes and replacement parts.
+• Emergency repairs kick in → Costs soar from urgent fixes and rushed parts.

-5. Reputation suffers → Clients lose trust, and you lose business.
+• Reputation suffers → Clients lose trust.
+You lose business.

-Without a strategy, maintenance is reactive, unpredictable and expensive.
+Without a plan, maintenance becomes reactive, unpredictable and expensive.
 So, what’s the real cost of operating this way?
 Let’s break it down.

 Many businesses don’t realize how much they’re losing by failing to invest in a solid maintenance strategy.
 Here are the top 5 hidden costs: